Orpington vaccine update

 All those 70 years of age and over and clinically extremely vulnerable individuals (not including pregnant women and those under 16 years of age)

-In the second phase, the fifth to ninth priority groups will be vaccinated by spring.
+In the second phase, the fifth to ninth priority groups will be vaccinated by May.
 This includes:

 All those 65 years of age and over

 Adults aged 16 to 65 years in an at-risk group

 All those 60 years of age and over

 All those 55 years of age and over

 All those 50 years of age and over

 The final phase is a mass vaccination programme which will offer the jab to the rest of the population by autumn.

 The NHS will invite you - by phone or letter - to book a vaccination appointment when it's your turn.

 The NHS may not contact you straight away, so please be patient.